 Looking for an easy & healthy overnight oats recipe?
 This recipe is for overnight oats with greek yogurt – it’s quick, easy, and you can customize it how you like!
+Add this no-cook overnight oatmeal recipe to your bank of go-to healthy meals!
 Note: This post contains affiliate links.

 Easy Overnight Oats With Greek Yogurt – Now That’s Sleepy-Mom Friendly